bunyaminonum/youtube-comments-sentiment-analyses/README.md

 - [License](#license)

 ## Introduction
-This project aims to create a real-time pipeline that collects comments from YouTube videos, performs sentiment analysis on these comments, and shares the negative results on a Telegram channel.
+This project aims to create a real-time pipeline that collects comments from YouTube videos, performs sentiment analysis on these comments using the Gemini API, and shares the negative results on a Telegram channel.
 The pipeline consists of three main components:
 1. Comment collection and transfer to Kafka.
-2. Sentiment analysis.
+2. Sentiment analysis using the Gemini API.
 3. Telegram bot for sharing negative comments.

 ## Features
 - Real-time collection of YouTube comments.
-- Sentiment analysis to classify comments as positive, negative, or neutral.
+- Sentiment analysis using the Gemini API to classify comments as positive, negative, or neutral.
 - Automatic sharing of negative comments on a specified Telegram channel.

 ## Getting Started